Wavetronix-Dev-Old/wtx-auth/README.md

 website-auth
 ============

-Authentication and authorization functionality for the main website.
+Authentication and authorization functionality for `website-core`.